Site Search allows you to track how people use your website’s internal search engine. You can see:

 The easiest way to track internal search keywords, is to specify the URL parameter name that will contain the search keyword.
 By default, Piwik will read the URL and look for a parameter with any of the following names: q, query, s, search, searchword, k, keyword

 The Super User can also specify the parameter names to use by default for all websites.
-Login as Super User, go to Settings > Websites, and look at the Site Search configuration at the bottom of the page.
+Login as Super User, go to Administration > Websites, and look at the Site Search configuration at the bottom of the page.

 Advanced users can also record Site Search requests using the Piwik Tracking API.
 See more information in the Tracking API Reference page.
 Specifically, look for the parameters ‘search’, ‘search_cat’ and ‘search_count’.